 9. All Eyes Will Be on You

-When you walk down the aisle before the bride on the day of the wedding, everyone will turn to look at you and in that moment, you'll feel like the most important person in the entire world.
+When you walk down the aisle before the bride on the day of the wedding, everyone will turn to look at you and at that moment, you'll feel like the most important person in the entire world.

 10. The Job Doesn't End When She Says "I Do"